 By Steve Beukema

 NB: This article discusses the physiological safety of classic, serotonergic psychedelics, such as LSD, DMT, and psilocybin mushrooms.
-Other substances that are often grouped with classic psychedelics, such as ketamine and MDMA, are in a different pharmacological class and have different safety profiles.
+Other substances that are often grouped with classic psychedelics, such as cannabis, ketamine and MDMA, are in a different pharmacological class and have different safety profiles.
 Always research safety recommendations for any individual substance carefully prior to consumption.
-Furthermore, while classic psychedelics are safe compared to most other substances, that does not mean that safety protocols should not still be followed, or that there are zero risks.
+Furthermore, while classic psychedelics are safe compared to most other substances, that does not mean that basic safety protocols should not be followed, or that there are zero risks.
 For more information and a complementary perspective to this article, check out 12 Dangers of Psychedelics.

 As psychedelics become increasingly popular and accepted in mainstream science, a lot of people begin to wonder if these substances are safe.